WeihuaGu/cilisou/README.md

 Some links can use Baidu and SkyDrive offline desktop version of the thunder can download, but I do not know why the mobile phone version of thunder down.
 ##分支(branch)
 master是eclipse版的
-thie master branch is for eclipse. studio是android studio版的 the studio branch is for android studio.
+the master branch is for eclipse. studio是android studio版的 the studio branch is for android studio.